 My Sculptural Firebowls are intended to have an immediate visual appeal as well as providing a story, meaning, and social interaction.
 They offer an opportunity to gaze into the fire and connect with the human questions that have enticed every imagination since we first gathered around a captive flame over a million years ago.

 I created the first Great Bowl O’ Fire on May 30, 2005.
 I had no idea at the time that it would become the work I was most known for.
-In the seven years since I created the first Great Bowl O’ Fire, my art has set the world aflame— I’ve shipped over 1800 Sculptural Firebowls to all 50 states and 14 countries.
+In the twelve years since I created the first Great Bowl O’ Fire, my art has set the world aflame— I’ve shipped over 2000 Sculptural Firebowls to all 50 states and over 20 countries.
 Look here for a list of firebowls you can visit, such as SouthEast Porch in Bryant Park, Sandals, Montego Bay, and the Sheraton Waikiki’s Rumfire bar.

 My Sculptural Firebowls have been widely covered in books, magazines, newspapers, radio and television.
 HGTV and DIY Network frequently feature my work on their shows and I’ve been featured in both the Business and Home sections of the New York Times.